Iteo/audoma/docs/usage.rst

 * `NumericExample`
 * `RegexExample`

-| And one general class:
+| And one base class:
 * `Example`

 | To define your example class, you should inherit from the `Example` class